As Covid-19 cases in Singapore continue to rise, businesses are grappling with financial impacts of the coronavirus outbreak.

 A salary freeze is when a company suspends giving wage increases to employees for a period of time to handle financial constraints.
 Likewise, a hiring freeze means that a company temporarily stops all non-essential hiring to reduce costs.

 In some cases, companies impose pay cuts on upper-level management in order to ensure that employees can keep their jobs.
+However, as the impacts of the global outbreak deepen, some firms eventually resort to laying off staff.

 This article will be updated whenever new announcements are released.